‘To eat is to build upon our collective story. We use food to say, again and again, who we are.‘

 Recalling the writing of Lindy West and Roxane Gay, as well as classic food writers M.F.K.
 Fisher and Jean Anthelme Brillat-Savarin, Eating with My Mouth Open considers embodiment and the meaning of true nourishment within the broken food system we live in.
 Not holding back from the struggles of mental illness and difficult conversations about weight and wellbeing, Sam Van Zweden advocates for a body politics that is empowering, productive and meaningful.

-Pre-order through your local bookstore using the following links.
+Available in all good book shops.
+Support your local bookstore using the following links.

 What People Say